 The Victoria Inn

 Perranuthnoe’s fine old pub probably started life in the 12th century and it still has a reassuringly solid Cornish feel to the old stone walls, combined now with a modern stylish touch.
 The Victoria has established a huge local reputation for great food over the years and the tradition.

 There’s a Mediterranean style courtyard for long summer evenings and roaring log fire for winter nights and the menu reflects the season with traditional game for the cooler months and delicious seafood for the summer.

 Check out the menus on the Victoria Inn’s website for the latest info!

 Perched right on the cliff edge, the newly extended stylish wooden café has great views over the beach and is not only a magnet for walkers along the coastal path, the surfers and beach users it also has with a fair smattering of dedicated locals.
-Drawn by the mix of barrister style coffee, home made cakes, cream teas and lunchtime offerings ranging from Greek salads to Shepherds pie.
+Drawn by the mix of barista style coffee, home made cakes, cream teas and lunchtime offerings ranging from Greek salads to Shepherds pie.
 Sit in the light filled café or the cliff top garden listening to the roar of the surf below.

 For more info check out The Cabin website